 Yes.
 And No. Milk is chock-full of important nutrients.
-Not a surprise - it's designed to grow a brand new infant into a fully functional mini-being faster than you can say boobs.
+Not a surprise - it's designed to grow a calf into a fully functional cow faster than you can say butter.
 Everything is in there: proteins, fats, carbs plus all the micronutrients: Calcium, Choline, Potassium and vitamin D, Magnesium, Phosphorus, vitamins A, B-2, B-6 and B-12.
 All the super star nutrients needed for a broad range of big and small vital body functions.
-Milk also contains plenty of glutathione (an impressively badass antioxidant) as well as brain-loving essential fatty acids (see last week's post on anti-inflammatory foods).
+Milk also contains plenty of glutathione (an impressive antioxidant) as well as brain-loving essential fatty acids (see this post on anti-inflammatory foods).

 Because: More and more evidence is surfacing that, for humans, cow's milk is one of the most common gut-irritants, and often the root cause of some confusing, seemingly-inexplicable health qualms.
-Bloating, stomach cramps, gastrointestinal distress, wheezing, asthma, eczema, sinus congestion, acne flares, skin rashes, migraines, and many other inflammatory conditions have all been associated with some level of intolerance to dairy.
-Well, to casein: a hard-to-digest protein molecule found in dairy products that annoys the sh*t out of the gastrointestinal lining (the cells in your gut) and triggers inflammation throughout the body.
-Thus, casein is a literal pain in the ass for many.
+Bloating, stomach cramps, gastrointestinal distress, wheezing, asthma, eczema, sinus congestion, acne flares, skin rashes, migraines, and many other inflammatory conditions have all been associated with some level of intolerance to dairy, specifically to casein: a hard-to-digest protein molecule found in dairy products that often annoys the gastrointestinal lining (the cells in your gut) and triggers systemic inflammation.

 Note: you don't have to be lactose intolerant to give up dairy.
 Casein could be the reason you've randomly developed a weird allergy or get brain fog or feel like crap after meals and can't shake that stubborn sinus infection.

 But If not milk, then WHAT?
 Where will you get your calcium; what will be your post-workout snack; how will you survive without cheese in your life and also: Chocoalte Tiramisu?!?!
-Calm your glutes, Here is my survival list of life after leche:
+Here is my survival list of life after leche: